aws-cloudformation/cfn-lint/README.md

 > E3001 Invalid Type AWS::Batch::ComputeEnvironment for resource testBatch in ap-south-1

-### Integrate Linter (API)
-Apart from CLI usage, cfn-lint can also be integrated in existing code.
-See the [integration](docs/integration.md) documentation on how to integrate cfn-lint in your own code.
+### Getting Started Guides
+There are [getting started guides](/docs/getting_started) available in the documentation section to help with integrating `cfn-lint` or creating rules.

 ## Rules
 This linter checks the CloudFormation by processing a collection of Rules, where every rules handles a specific function check or validation of the template.